3D Modeling Techniques Defined ZW3D vs Fusion 360 Lesson 11 Streamlined Sketching Exposed Two

 But with these

-comparative exercises with the major CAD products I have seen
+comparative exercises with the other 3D CAD systems I have seen

 that constrained sketching it very time consuming.
 I now realize

 that I sketch much differently.
-I realized I have transferred my descriptive
+I have transferred my descriptive

-geometry skills from the drafting board (36 years ago) when
+geometry skills from the drafting board (35 years ago) to the CAD

-introduced to Computervision CADDS 4 then CADKEY.
-I have coined this "Streamlined Sketching".
+system, I have coined this "Streamlined Sketching".
+We basically

 eliminate the Autocad-ish sketching with any constraints.
 Point to